 I have your SaveOurBones programme book, thank you, and I am trying to follow the course.
 I find it hard to give up 1 espresso coffee and 1 capuccino in the mornings.
 How bad is that?
 Does it go against the programme?
 Ialways have a few strawberries afterwards to compensate for the acidic of coffee and capuccino.
 Please any advise?
 Thanks for the great work!

-An espresso and a capuccino might be a bit much, Giovanna, but I actually wrote a blog post that shows how you can continue to enjoy your coffee: http://saveourbones.com/drink-this-not-that-for-better-bone-health/.
-Nothing’s completely off limits on The Save Our Bones Program — it’s all about balance!
+An espresso and a capuccino might be a bit much, Giovanna, but I actually wrote a blog post that shows how you can continue to enjoy your coffee: https://saveourbones.com/drink-this-not-that-for-better-bone-health/.
+Nothing’s completely off limits on The Osteoporosis Reversal Program — it’s all about balance! 🙂

 I was diagnosed with rheumatoid arthritis 4 years ago – now in remission for over a year – and wondered if there is any connection with that and osteoporosis which I have been told I have.